 2018 passive income

-- Real estate crowdfunding – My goal is to increase our investment with RealtyShares to $100,000.
+- Real estate crowdfunding – My goal is to increase our investment with RealtyShares to $100,000 this year.
 This investment should generate about 7% income annually and an additional 5-10% whenever a project wraps up.
 This is assuming nothing goes wrong, of course.
 My goal for real estate crowdfunding overall ROI is 10%.
 I’d like to try PeerStreet at some point as well.

 - Dividend stocks – Currently, we receive about $12,000 in dividend per year.
-My goal for 2018 is to keep it relatively stable.
+My goal for 2018 is to keep it stable.
 I probably won’t add money to our dividend portfolio in 2018.
 The stock market is too frothy for me.
 At this point, I’d rather add new money to real estate crowdfunding.

 - P2P lending – I’m winding down our P2P lending investment.
 We have about $4,500 with Prosper.com at the beginning of 2018 and I’ll let all the loans run their courses.
 We get about 7% ROI from P2P lending.
 I’m exiting this investment because I like real estate crowdfunding better.